ArchNet-1/ModuleAudio/README.md

 2. Clone the repo

-3. Drag and drop Prefab "ModuleShadow"  from the package into a Canvas component
+3. Drag and drop Prefab "ModuleAudio"  from the package into a Canvas component

-4. Join Module Traslate (optional)
+4. Link Music/GameSound Slider and Toggle

 5. Launch scene